Under ANJ policy, all committees are also independent in their operations.

 As specified in the Audit Committee Charter, the Audit Committee’s duties and responsibilities are as follows:

-(i) Carrying out other duties given by the Board of Commissioners insofar as they are within the scope of duties and obligations of the Board of Commissioners.
+10. Carry out other duties assigned by the Board of Commissioners provided that it is within the Commissioner’s scope of responsibilities and obligations.

 The Role of the Audit Committee Concerning External Auditors are: